mmm111mmm/inacityinthefuture/02-methods/02-methods-calling.md

 ```

 Java starts in the `main` method.
 It sees the call to the `hello` method.
 It then performs all the statements in `hello`.
 It then returns to `main` and see the `helloAgain()` method call.
 It then performs all the statements in `helloAgain`.
 It then returns to `main` and see the `hello()` method call.
 It then performs all the statements in `hello` (again).
 It finally prints out "End of program." in `main`.

+## Questions

+0. What does calling a method do?
+0. How do you call a method?